grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _A bicycle race (like 7 Cycles Christmas party) in the empty cargo bay._

 * [ ] _A submarine is just a very very complicated bicycle_
+	* "A submarine is just a very very complicated bicycle" "how so" "well, a bicycle is a kind of mechanical magic, the best physicists in the world can't REALLY tell you how it works.
+Submarines are infinitely more complex, but tap into that same kind of mechanical magic."
+	* someone builds a ramp, and maybe someone else has some kind of fancy aluminum bicycle frame, that cracks in half like a wishbone after going over the jump
+		* "that's why submarines are made of steel not aluminum. steel fails gracefully, bending before it breaks. aluminum just cracks and collapses on you"
+		* "Is a steel hull slowly crushing around you a blessing under 100 atmospheres of pressure? or a curse though?"

 ### --- (into the pacific garbage patch; the final battle)

 * [ ] _They head out into the deep ocean, in a sea full of garbage_
 	* (Not plastic. there's little/no plastic in this world)
+	* They _hear_ the garbage on the sonar; are forced to slow down because floating empty steel hulks and ships are around

 * [ ] _The enemy sub is pursuing_
+	* Cassandra hears them coming, knows what they sound like now
+	* Another drawn-out O'brian style chase scene.

 * [ ] _They come up with a plan.
 They mate with the Gnat._
 	* Maybe this is where Percy says 'get Shakes on the pigeon'
 	* "Goddamn it!
 Get Shakes on the...pigeon."
-"His name is Guillaume" said Hemi.
+"His name is Hershel" said Hemi.
 "I don't care what his name is!
 Just get Shakes to reverse course!"

 * [ ] _as they are loading parts onto the Gnat (no time to explain the plan to Shakes) the enemy comes into range. maybe fires again?_
 	* [ ] Hemi desperately searches the Prospect for clamps --- like the ones Percy didn't buy at the store in the depot